About the European

 Waving the hand like giving your head a breeze of air from above.
-You can use this signal during community gatherings (or other times) and an Empathy Angel will hurry to you and offer whispering empathy, so that you can stay in the group and still care for intense inner emotions.
-You can also use them if you would like to make a request, but are not clear how.
+You can use this signal during community gatherings (or other times) and an Emergency Empathy Whisperer will hurry to you and offer whispering empathy, so that you can stay in the group and still care for intense inner emotions.
+You can also use this signal if you would like to make a request, but are not clear on how.

 "No Need for Talent" Show

 A show at the end of the week where we celebrate together.
 Anyone can make an act for the No Need for Talent Show.
 It may be singing a song, reading a poem, presenting a sketch or some other performance.
-It is often something related to the Festival.
+It is often something related to what happened during the Festival.

 The morning community gathering starts with a remembering.
 Often someone reads a poem, plays a song or reads a text that reminds us why we devote ourselves to NVC.
 It can be anything that really helps you to connect with your inner truth and deep values.